AdaCore/langkit-query-language/user_manual/source/language_reference.rst

    # Is similar to
    {a: 1, b: [], c: null, d: []}

+Object keys may contain upper-case characters at declaration, but the LKQL engine will lower them.
+This means that object keys are case-insensitive.

+..  code-block:: lkql

+    val o = {lower: "Hello", UPPER: "World"}
+    print(o.lower & " " & o.upper) # Will display "Hello World"

 Please note that objects are immutable.

 List Literals